Cantor Fitzgerald Reaffirms “Overweight” Rating for Rivian Automotive (NASDAQ:RIVN)

-Cantor Fitzgerald reiterated their overweight rating on shares of Rivian Automotive (NASDAQ:RIVN – Free Report) in a report issued on Monday morning, Benzinga reports.
-The brokerage currently has a $19.00 target price on the electric vehicle automaker’s stock.
+Rivian Automotive (NASDAQ:RIVN – Get Free Report)‘s stock had its “overweight” rating reiterated by analysts at Cantor Fitzgerald in a research report issued to clients and investors on Monday, Benzinga reports.
+They currently have a $19.00 price objective on the electric vehicle automaker’s stock.
+Cantor Fitzgerald’s price target would indicate a potential upside of 40.01% from the company’s previous close.

-Several other equities research analysts have also recently issued reports on RIVN.
-Needham & Company LLC cut their price target on Rivian Automotive from $20.00 to $18.00 and set a buy rating for the company in a research note on Wednesday, August 7th.
-The Goldman Sachs Group upped their price target on shares of Rivian Automotive from $11.00 to $14.00 and gave the stock a neutral rating in a report on Monday, July 1st.
-Royal Bank of Canada restated a sector perform rating and set a $15.00 target price on shares of Rivian Automotive in a research note on Friday, August 16th.
-Piper Sandler reaffirmed an overweight rating and issued a $21.00 price objective on shares of Rivian Automotive in a research note on Wednesday, June 26th.
-Finally, Truist Financial upped their price objective on shares of Rivian Automotive from $13.00 to $16.00 and gave the stock a hold rating in a research report on Friday, August 2nd.
+A number of other brokerages also recently weighed in on RIVN.
+Needham & Company LLC lowered their target price on shares of Rivian Automotive from $20.00 to $18.00 and set a “buy” rating on the stock in a report on Wednesday, August 7th.
+The Goldman Sachs Group upped their price objective on Rivian Automotive from $11.00 to $14.00 and gave the company a “neutral” rating in a report on Monday, July 1st.
+Morgan Stanley boosted their price target on Rivian Automotive from $13.00 to $17.00 and gave the company an “overweight” rating in a research note on Wednesday, July 17th.
+Barclays boosted their target price on shares of Rivian Automotive from $14.00 to $16.00 and gave the stock an “equal weight” rating in a research note on Tuesday, July 16th.
+Finally, Wedbush reiterated an “outperform” rating and issued a $20.00 target price on shares of Rivian Automotive in a report on Wednesday, August 7th.
 One investment analyst has rated the stock with a sell rating, ten have given a hold rating and twelve have given a buy rating to the company’s stock.
-According to data from MarketBeat, the stock currently has an average rating of Hold and a consensus price target of $18.09.
+According to data from MarketBeat, the stock has an average rating of “Hold” and an average price target of $18.09.

 Rivian Automotive (NASDAQ:RIVN – Get Free Report) last released its quarterly earnings results on Tuesday, August 6th.
-The electric vehicle automaker reported ($1.39) earnings per share (EPS) for the quarter, missing the consensus estimate of ($1.25) by ($0.14).
-The firm had revenue of $1.16 billion during the quarter, compared to the consensus estimate of $1.17 billion.
-Rivian Automotive had a negative net margin of 115.50% and a negative return on equity of 65.40%.
-On average, analysts anticipate that Rivian Automotive will post -4.82 earnings per share for the current year.
+The electric vehicle automaker reported ($1.39) earnings per share for the quarter, missing analysts’ consensus estimates of ($1.25) by ($0.14).
+The firm had revenue of $1.16 billion for the quarter, compared to analyst estimates of $1.17 billion.
+Rivian Automotive had a negative return on equity of 65.40% and a negative net margin of 115.50%.
+Equities research analysts anticipate that Rivian Automotive will post -4.92 earnings per share for the current fiscal year.

-In other news, CEO Robert J. Scaringe sold 71,429 shares of the stock in a transaction dated Monday, July 8th.
-The stock was sold at an average price of $14.97, for a total transaction of $1,069,292.13.
-Following the transaction, the chief executive officer now directly owns 909,691 shares in the company, valued at approximately $13,618,074.27.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is available through the SEC website.
-In related news, CEO Robert J. Scaringe sold 71,429 shares of the stock in a transaction on Monday, July 8th.
-The shares were sold at an average price of $14.97, for a total transaction of $1,069,292.13.
-Following the transaction, the chief executive officer now owns 909,691 shares of the company’s stock, valued at approximately $13,618,074.27.
-The transaction was disclosed in a legal filing with the SEC, which is available through the SEC website.
-Also, CFO Claire Mcdonough sold 3,210 shares of Rivian Automotive stock in a transaction on Friday, August 16th.
-The stock was sold at an average price of $13.57, for a total transaction of $43,559.70.
-Following the completion of the transaction, the chief financial officer now owns 392,662 shares in the company, valued at approximately $5,328,423.34.
+In related news, CEO Robert J. Scaringe sold 71,429 shares of the firm’s stock in a transaction that occurred on Tuesday, June 25th.
+The shares were sold at an average price of $11.25, for a total value of $803,576.25.
+Following the transaction, the chief executive officer now owns 909,691 shares in the company, valued at $10,234,023.75.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this link.
+In other news, CEO Robert J. Scaringe sold 200,000 shares of Rivian Automotive stock in a transaction on Friday, July 12th.
+The stock was sold at an average price of $18.00, for a total transaction of $3,600,000.00.
+Following the transaction, the chief executive officer now directly owns 909,691 shares in the company, valued at approximately $16,374,438.
+The sale was disclosed in a legal filing with the SEC, which can be accessed through the SEC website.
+Also, CEO Robert J. Scaringe sold 71,429 shares of the stock in a transaction on Tuesday, June 25th.
+The shares were sold at an average price of $11.25, for a total value of $803,576.25.
+Following the completion of the transaction, the chief executive officer now owns 909,691 shares of the company’s stock, valued at approximately $10,234,023.75.
 The disclosure for this sale can be found here.
-Insiders have sold 417,497 shares of company stock worth $6,732,150 over the last 90 days.
-Corporate insiders own 2.30% of the company’s stock.
+In the last quarter, insiders sold 417,497 shares of company stock valued at $6,732,150.
+2.30% of the stock is owned by insiders.

 Institutional Trading of Rivian Automotive